 Position/Role Name

-Stakeholder # 1 RESA SIS Cindy O'Bannion
+Stakeholder # 1 Pastor Richard Peoples

 Stakeholder # 2

 Stakeholder # 3

 Stakeholder # 4

 Stakeholder # 5

 Stakeholder # 6

 Stakeholder # 7

 Stakeholder # 8

-How will the team ensure that The team will welcome the families and community stakeholders of stakeholders, and in particular parents W.S.
-Hornsby Elementary School to collaborate by advertising and/or guardians, were able to provide scheduled meetings and surveys. meaningful input into the needs assessment process?
+How will the team ensure that stakeholders, Stakeholders will be invited to all meetings and if they are not able to attend, and in particular parents and/or guardians, they will have access to the minutes from each meeting held. were able to provide meaningful input into the needs assessment process?